Year of Publication

 NIRSA Research Grant

 Kell, Yvette, "AN EXPLORATION OF EMOTIONALLY INTELLIGENT LEADERSHIP IN COLLEGIATE RECREATION STUDENT EMPLOYEES AND THEIR OWN PERCEPTIONS OF THEIR EMOTIONAL INTELLIGENCE AND EMOTIONALLY INTELLIGENT LEADERSHIP" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 40.